emmabostian/FEM-design-systems-docs/lessons/creating-a-theme.md

 title: "Creating a theme"
 section: "Developing styled components"
 order: 39
+description: Let's take our color utilities and create a theme from it.
 ---

 Inside `themes.js` create a default theme and let's add the following values.